NadaG2001/Smile-Detection-project/README.md

 ### in This notebook I will make a smile detection Algorithm using opencv

-### First the algorithm will detect your face and if you smile it will be showing that you smill
+### First the algorithm will access your camera and Then detect your face and if you smile
+it will be showing that you smill

 ### installation =>
 - opencv-python